mthl/guix-artwork/website/drafts/substitutes-from-bordeaux.guix.gnu.org.md

 date: 2021-06-18 12:00:00
 ---

-There's been a number of different project operated sources of substitutes, for the last couple of years the default source of substitutes has been [ci.guix.gnu.org][ci.guix.gnu.org] (with a few different URLs).
+There have been a number of different project operated sources of substitutes, for the last couple of years the default source of substitutes has been [ci.guix.gnu.org][ci.guix.gnu.org] (with a few different URLs).